 “If the NTS thinks the products of small producers are not safe, it sends a message that products of conglomerates are safer and superior,” says Kim Jin-guk, an economics professor at Pai Chai University.

 “The government should open up the market and come up with countermeasures whenever a problem arises.”
-The high cost of low prices

 Despite the high taxes imposed on production, local beers are relatively cheap.
 This is because they are classified as an essential market product.
 But the low prices don’t come without a cost - breweries are largely unable to control prices, and the market suffers for it.